Meningitis can be difficult to spot, particularly in the early stages, but it can strike quickly and kill within hours.

 Bacterial meningitis can be fatal and needs rapid admission to hospital and urgent medical treatment.
-Whilst most children and young people will make a good recovery, around 10% will die and 15% will be left with lifelong disabilities.
+Whilst most children and young people will make a good recovery, around 10% will die and some will be left with lifelong disabilities.

 Find out more about the after-effects of meningitis and septicaemia.

 Some bacteria that cause meningitis can also cause septicaemia (blood poisoning).
 The rash associated with meningitis is actually caused by septicaemia.
 You should never wait for a rash, it can be a late sign or may not appear at all.
 Learn more about the rash and glass test.

 Why are children and young people at risk?